 - Chris Kottom authored the book “The Minitest Cookbook” — with three weeks to go until it was due to be published I read through the book twice giving editing advice on each iteration.
 In 2017 I've also gave a final proof read for Christ Kottom's “Developing Rails API Applications” book.

 - 2014: I joined this project with a team assembled of 3 strangers from Twitter.
 As part of a code competition I built an interface for scraping YouTube videos and wrote some helper methods to take advantage of creating embedded website videos.
-Also one of the core developers for Rails in the project.
+One of the core developers for that Rails project.

 - 2015: I started this project with, again, a team of strangers on assembled via Twitter.
 In 48 hours we built TrenderCast which is a podcast subscription and trends system.
 This product was my vision and I was the primary Rails developer on this project.